leormsbee/proj-portfolio/023_cw-advanced-git/advanced-git.md

 7 - Use ```git branch -u [remote/branch]``` to 'track' a remote branch
   - Checkout your question 4 branch
-  - To easily compare your question 4 branch to the remote develop branch, run ```git branch -u origin/develop```
+  - To easily compare your question 4 branch to the remote master branch, run ```git branch -u origin/master```
     - Replace 'origin' with your alias for the debug academy repository.
   - Now, to see if your branch is ahead/behind, simply run: `git fetch --all`, then `git status` .
   - A message will be printed which says whether your branch is ahead of or behind the branch you are tracking.